01/05/1961 - 31/10/1961

 Celebration of centennial of Italian unity

 International Labour Exhibition – Turin 1961

 Italy celebrated its centennial in 1961 by organising an International Labour Exhibition in the city of Turin.
 The city, the first capital of a unified Italy, had already hosted an Exhibition in 1911 to celebrate the 50th anniversary of Italian unification.

-The Expo’s theme tied the 100-year celebration with the achievements of civilization over the past century.
+Recognised during the 43rd session of the General Assembly of the BIE on 5 May 1959, the Expo sought to showcase the achievements of civilization over the past century.
 The goal was to make science and technology more accessible to the public, and each participant country was invited to demonstrate their theme from a selection of social and technical achievements of the past 100 years.